hypi-universe/docs/content/arcql.md

     price: Float
 }
 ```
 Insert the following data in the table `Author`.
-Know more about Insert [here](readdata.md).
+Know more about Insert [here](createdata.md).

 :::note

-For illustration purpose, the data is demontrated in the form of table.
+For illustration purpose, the data is demonstrated in the form of table.

 :::